Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

 \begin{proposition} Assume ${\mb E}[\zeta^2]<\infty$ and $r(n)\rightarrow 0$.
 We have

-\end{proposition} In particular, whenever $\mb P$ is regularly varying with index $\rho$ if $r(n) = n^{-\beta}, \beta \in (0,1)$, we see that This slow polynomial decay contrasts with the exponential decay exhibited before for the (truncated) sample mean, and KL-DRO in the next section.
-Hence, although variance regularization offers more robust protection against heavy-tailed losses than empirical mean estimation, it seems to do so inefficiently.
+\end{proposition} In particular, whenever $\mb P$ is regularly varying of index $\rho$ and $r(n) = n^{-\beta}, \beta \in (0,1)$, we see that This slow polynomial decay contrasts with the exponential decay exhibited in case of the (truncated) sample mean, and our KL-DRO estimator in Section \ref{sec-kldro}; {see also Figure~\ref{fig:conservatism} for a numerical illustration.} Hence, although variance regularization offers more robust protection against heavy-tailed losses than empirical mean estimation, it seems to do so inefficiently in terms of the resulting estimation bias.